 New Zealand has decimal currency (dollars and cents).
 Coins come in denominations of 10c, 20c, 50c, $1 and $2, and notes in denominations of $5, $10, $20, $50 and $100.

 The Moving Company can provide you with Foreign Currency Exchange with zero fees and preferential rates.

 Trading banks are open Monday to Friday, 9 am to 4.30 pm.
 Most international banks have branches or representatives in New Zealand.

 Payment by credit card is universally accepted throughout New Zealand.
 Those in common use include American Express, Diners Club, Mastercard and Visa.
 New regulations introduced in September 2009 allow recovery of costs associated with accepting payment via credit card by the merchant.

 Shopping is available not only in the city centres, but also at suburban shopping malls.
-The normal shopping hours are 9am to 6pm on Monday to Friday, and 9am to 5pm on weekends.
+The normal shopping hours are 9am to 6pm on Monday to Friday, and 9am to 5pm at weekends.
 There is usually one late shopping night, until 9pm on Thursday or Friday.
-Petrol stations are generally open 24 hours a day.
+Petrol stations are generally open 24-hours a day.

 Goods and services in New Zealand are subject to a 15% Goods and Services Tax referred to as GST.

 All emergency services can be contacted throughout New Zealand by dialling 111.
 New Zealand has both public and private medical and hospital services.
 Private health insurance is strongly recommended.